 A large dealer might have tri-party repo relationships with, say, twenty or more significant cash providers.
 Each relationship can involve many different deals on a given day.
-For example, the tri-party repo relationship between a dealer and an asset manager responsible for a mutual fund complex could involve cash loans to the dealer from each of a number of mutual funds
+For example, the tri-party repo relationship between a dealer and an asset manager responsible for a mutual fund complex could involve cash loans to the dealer from each of a number of mutual funds in the complex.

-In addition, following the unwind process, term and rolling repos must also be rewound. in the complex.
 Even a particular mutual fund may lend cash to the dealer through more than one tri-party repo deal on a given day.
 Each deal represents, in effect, a loan of cash for a given term, collateralized by a portfolio of securities meeting requirements that are stipulated in the tri-party agreement negotiated in advance by the cash investor and the dealer.
 The interest rate on the loan depends on the types of securities identified as eligible collateral.